ECKM Biographies

 Mini Track Chairs

-Anna Maria Melina is Research fellow in Organization studies at University of Messina.
-Her research focuses on Knowledge Management, Family Business, Small & Medium Business, Generational Change and Healthcare System.
-She is a speaker in national and international conferences.
-She is the author and/or co-author of several publications, including books, articles, research reports and working papers.
+Anna Maria Melina is Research Fellow in Organization Studies at the University of Messina, Italy.
+Her research focuses on knowledge management, family businesses, small and medium-sized businesses, generational change and healthcare systems.
+She has presented at national and international conferences, and she has authored and co-authored several publications, including books, articles, research reports and working papers.

-Walter Vesperi is Research Fellow in Organization Theory and HRM at University of Palermo.
-His research topics are on knowledge transfer, university entrepreneurship and agri-food sector.
-His publications appeared in academic journals and presented his research at several international conferences.
-Also he is member of editorial board of International Journal of Management Practice.
+Walter Vesperi is a Research Fellow in Organization Theory and HRM at the University of Palermo, Italy.
+His research interests are in knowledge transfer, university entrepreneurship and the agri-food sector.
+His publications have appeared in academic journals, and he has presented his research at several international conferences.
+He is also a member of the editorial board for several International Journals